patrickpannn/FinAI/README.md

-# capstone-project-3900-h16a-404-not-found
-capstone-project-3900-h16a-404-not-found created by GitHub Classroom
+# FinAI powered by AI

 ## Setup